-In addition to helping diagnose sleep disorders, polysomnography may be used to help adjust your treatment plan if you've already been diagnosed with a sleep disorder.
+In addition to diagnosis, a sleep study might help determine a treatment plan if you've been diagnosed with a sleep disorder.
 It also might be used to adjust your treatment.

 Why it's done

-Polysomnography monitors your sleep stages and cycles to identify if or when your sleep patterns are disrupted and why.
+Polysomnography monitors your sleep stages and cycles.
+It can identify if or when your sleep patterns are disrupted and why.

-The normal process of falling asleep begins with a sleep stage called non-rapid eye movement (NREM) sleep.
+The typical process of falling asleep begins with a sleep stage called non-rapid eye movement (NREM) sleep.
 During this stage, brain waves slow down.
 This is recorded during a sleep study with a test called an electroencephalogram (EEG).

-You normally go through four to six sleep cycles a night, cycling between NREM and REM sleep in about 90 minutes.
-Your REM stage usually lengthens with each cycle as the night progresses.
-Sleep disorders can disturb this sleep process.
+You typically go through multiple sleep cycles a night.
+You cycle between NREM and REM sleep in about 90 minutes.
+But sleep disorders can interfere with this sleep process.

 - Sleep apnea or another sleep-related breathing disorder.
-In this condition, your breathing repeatedly stops and starts during sleep.
+In this condition, breathing stops and starts repeatedly during sleep.

 - Periodic limb movement disorder.
-In this sleep disorder, you involuntarily flex and extend your legs while sleeping.
-This condition is sometimes associated with restless legs syndrome.
+People with this sleep disorder flex and extend their legs while sleeping.
+This condition is sometimes linked to restless legs syndrome.
 Restless legs syndrome causes an uncontrollable urge to move the legs while you're awake, usually in the evenings or at bedtime.

 - REM sleep behavior disorder.
-This sleep disorder involves acting out dreams as you sleep.
+This sleep disorder involves acting out dreams during sleep.

-- Unexplained chronic insomnia.
-If you consistently have trouble falling asleep or staying asleep, your doctor may recommend polysomnography.
+- Unexplained long-lasting insomnia.
+People with insomnia have trouble falling asleep or staying asleep.

 Polysomnography is a noninvasive, painless test.
-Complications are rare.
-The most common side effect is skin irritation caused by the adhesive used to attach test sensors to your skin.
+The most common side effect is skin irritation.
+This can be caused by the adhesive used to attach the test sensors to your skin.

 How you prepare

-Your doctor may ask you not to drink alcohol or eat or drink anything with caffeine during the afternoon and evening before polysomnography.
-Alcohol and caffeine can change your sleep patterns, and they may make symptoms of some sleep disorders worse.
+Don't consume drinks or food containing alcohol or caffeine during the afternoon and evening before a sleep study.
+Alcohol and caffeine can change your sleep patterns.
+They may make symptoms of some sleep disorders worse.
 Also don't nap in the afternoon before a sleep study.

 What you can expect

-If you're having a sleep study in a sleep center, you'll arrive in the evening for polysomnography and stay overnight.
-You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.
+If you're having a sleep study in a sleep center, you'll arrive in the evening and stay overnight.
+You can bring items you use for your bedtime routine.
+You also can sleep in your own nightclothes.

 After you get ready for bed, one of the technologists will place the sensors.
-They're applied to your scalp, temples, chest and legs using a mild adhesive, such as glue or tape.
-The sensors are connected by wires to a computer, but the wires are long enough to let you move normally in bed.
-A small clip also is placed on your finger or ear to monitor the level of oxygen in your blood.
+They're applied to your scalp, temples, chest and legs using a mild adhesive such as glue or tape.
+The sensors are connected by wires to a computer.
+The wires are long enough to let you move around in bed.
+A small clip also is placed on your finger or ear.
+This monitors the level of oxygen in your blood.

 While you sleep, a technologist monitors your:

-Polysomnography technologists monitor you throughout the night.
-If you need assistance, you can talk to them through the monitoring equipment.
-They can come into the room to detach the wires if you need to get up during the night.
+The technologists monitor you during the night.
+If you need help, you can talk to them through the monitoring equipment.
+They can come into the room to free up the wires if you need to get up.

 During the study, the technologist may have you try a positive airway pressure (PAP) machine for sleep apnea.
-This is a device that consists of a tight-sealing nosepiece through which a gentle stream of air is delivered to enhance your breathing.
+This is a device that consists of a tight-sealing nosepiece or face mask through which a gentle stream of air is delivered to help you breathe.

 Although you probably won't fall asleep as easily or sleep as well at the sleep center as you do at home, this usually doesn't affect the test results.
 A full night's sleep isn't required to obtain accurate polysomnography results.

-In the morning, the sensors are removed, and you may leave the sleep center.
-You're given an appointment for a follow-up visit with the doctor who recommended the test.
+After polysomnography in a sleep center, the sensors are removed and you may leave the sleep center.
+You're given an appointment for a follow-up visit with the heath care provider who recommended the test.
 You can return to your usual activities after polysomnography.

-The measurements recorded during polysomnography provide a great deal of information about your sleep patterns.
+The measurements recorded during a sleep study provide a great deal of information about your sleep patterns.
 For example:

-- Brain waves and eye movements during sleep can help your health care team assess your sleep stages and identify disruptions in the stages that may occur due to sleep disorders such as narcolepsy and REM sleep behavior disorder.
+- Brain waves and eye movements during sleep can help your health care team assess your sleep stages.
+This helps identify disruptions in the stages.
+These disruptions may occur due to sleep disorders such as narcolepsy or REM sleep behavior disorder.

-- Heart and breathing rate changes and changes in blood oxygen that are abnormal during sleep may suggest sleep apnea.
+- Heart and breathing rate changes and changes in blood oxygen that aren't typical during sleep may suggest sleep apnea.